ecavazos/stowaway/README.md

 I probably don't need to say this, but a good VCS is mandatory.
 So before you start deleting files, make sure all your awesome changes have been committed and that you double-check stowaway's result against your own manual process.

+This gem only works on ruby 1.9 ATM